-A major challenge for climate impact research is a lack of methods for aggregation, uncertainty analysis, and synthesis of climate impacts across regions, sectors, and scales.
-Moreover, changing frequencies in extreme events have to be taken into account.
-While there is a wide spectrum of region-specific and sector-specific case studies on climate impacts, vulnerabilities, and adaptation strategies, no clear global picture has yet emerged.
-Systematic long-term socio-economic impact modelling approaches still need to be developed, contributing to the PIK strategy of whole-system approaches towards climate impact research.
+RD2 will strengthen its focus on comprehensive quantifications of the impacts of climate change on natural and social systems, which is urgently needed.
+Moreover, RD2 will continue to assess suitable strategies and solutions for adaptation and sustainable development at different spatial scales and administrative levels.
+A major challenge for climate impact research remains a lack of methods for aggregation, uncertainty analysis, and synthesis of climate impacts across regions, sectors, and scales.
+Furthermore, changing frequencies in extreme events have to be taken into account.
+Despite a wide spectrum of region-specific and sector-specific case studies on climate impacts, vulnerabilities, and adaptation strategies, no clear global picture has yet emerged.
+Therefore, RD2 develops long-term socio-economic impact modelling approaches as part of the Potsdam Integrated Assessment Modelling Framework (PIAM).

 Figure: Regions worldwide where RD2 carries out impact studies